LostArtefacts/TRX/docs/05-game_flow/5-INJECTIONS.md

     <td>
       Replaces Lara's fixed shotgun-torso mesh with the TR2+ approach of an independent resting gun mesh.
 The gym file injects all of Lara's weapons and weapon animations in the gym level (for cheats only).
+These files also contain Lara's guns from TR2, including flares.
     </td>
   </tr>
   <tr valign="top">